The sun, architecture, nature and street art. Nine days and 550 pictures for our photo travel guide! Lisbon true colors!

-You can take the line 28 that passes through a historical neighborhood like: Alfama, Graça, Baixa-Chiado, Bairro Alto and also passes by Martim Moniz, a multiethnic area with cool shops and busy artistic square.
+You can take line 28 that passes through a historical neighborhood like Alfama, Graça, Baixa-Chiado, Bairro Alto and also passes by Martim Moniz, a multiethnic area with cool shops and a busy artistic square.

-Here are the places you must visit: Our Lisbon True Colors Guide
+Here are some places you must visit in Lisbon

 The way up to the castle is a difficult path.
 The tiny streets made us get lost a couple of times.
 The fortification dates from 11th century and it is an important piece of Portugal`s history.
 Nice to walk inside the walls and see families living there.

 The cathedral is located in the old part of the city, close to the castle and Alfama area.
 The building was constructed in 1147 over an ancient mosque.
 The build is beautiful inside, really impressive.